-- ½ teaspoon black pepper
+½ teaspoon black pepper

 - Preheat your oven to 300 degrees F. Place the chicken thighs in a square 8-inch baking dish.
 Make a few slits in the chicken with a sharp knife.

 - Mix together the barbecue sauce ingredients in a medium bowl.

 - Pour the barbecue sauce over the chicken, coating evenly.
 Use your hands to make sure the sauce not just covers the chicken, but also gets inside the slits.

 - Cover the baking dish tightly with a double layer of foil and place in the oven.
-It will start to smell amazing after about 2 hours, but cook it for the full 4 hours, until very tender.
+It will start to smell amazing after about 2 hours, but cook it for 3 hours, until very tender.

 - Remove the pan from the oven.
 Carefully remove the foil – hot steam will escape – and allow to cool about 5 minutes, until easier to handle.

 - Using a knife and a fork, shred the meat while still in the baking dish, and toss with the sauce.